 Trump says border troops could hit 15K, surprising Pentagon

-WASHINGTON (AP) — President Donald Trump says the number of military troops deployed to the U.S.-Mexican border could reach 15,000 — roughly double the number the Pentagon said it currently plans for a mission whose dimensions are shifting daily.
+WASHINGTON (AP) — President Donald Trump said Wednesday that the number of military troops deployed to the U.S.-Mexican border could reach 15,000 — roughly double the number the Pentagon said it currently plans for a mission whose dimensions are shifting daily.

-The Pentagon says "more than 7,000" troops were being sent to the southwest border to support the Customs and Border Protection agents.
+The Pentagon said "more than 7,000" troops were being sent to the Southwest border to support the Customs and Border Protection agents.
 Officials said that number could reach a maximum of about 8,000 under present plans.

 The troop numbers have been changing at a dizzying pace, with Trump drawing a hard line on immigration in the lead-up to the midterm elections.